1) Birman breeders shall breed with the intention of improving the standard of the breed, before monetary gain.

 10) Stud services will be available only to registered Birmans, from registered catteries, thus discouraging "backyard" breeders.

 11) The breeder will agree to abide by the price guide set by the Club.
-As a general price guide a kitten buyer should expect to pay up to approximately $900.00 for a desexed, vaccinated & microchipped kitten for 2019.
+As a general price guide a kitten buyer should expect to pay from $1,100 for a desexed, vaccinated & microchipped kitten for 2021.

 12) All members shall ensure that at all times all their cats are properly housed, fed, watered and receive veterinary care when required, and shall generally show responsibility by the way their cats are kept.